PhoenixTales/phoenix-docs/world/plants.md

 Special Potion 1 | 1 Quecksilber, 1 Eichenblatt, 1 Mondschatten | +4 Str/Dex |
 Special Potion 2 | 1 Quecksilber, 2 Eichenblatt, 2 Mondschatten | +6 Str/Dex	|

+Balancing:
+Due to the alpha attribute values, the potion values have to be modified to fit into this scheme.
+In general, perm plants should give a bonus of at most between 1 and 3.
+"Light" plant +1, "medium" plant +2, "heavy" plant +3.
+But since plants, for the most part, have two variants only, it would be +1 and +2.
+Potions then start from +3 to a maximum of +5.
+Light potions +3, medium potions +4 and heavy potions +5.